Well-being when working from home

 Quick ideas for a digital detox

-- Put your phone down during lunch – taking a mini detox during your lunch break can help you gather your thoughts and focus your energy on getting through the rest of the workday
+- Put your phone down during lunch – taking a mini detox during your lunch break can help you gather your thoughts and focus your energy on getting through the rest of the working day

 - Give yourself a screen time allowance – consider giving yourself a maximum time allowance for your device each day to set limits around use